Ruddle/TMA/README.md

 </html>
 ```

-now, we have the possibility of simplifying the grammar for tags.
+Now we have the possibility of simplifying the grammar for tags.
 No need to both open and close those chevrons

 ```html
 html<